andymule/jeoparty-heroku/README.md

 - Fast access to all 88,000+ questions without database queries
 - No database setup or maintenance required
-- Full functionality even in environments where a database is not available

 ## Deployment to Heroku